jali-clarke/skully/README.md

 ### e

 ```
 e :: forall a.
-Char -> Char -> a -> a -> a
+Char -> Char -> a -> a -> a -> a
-e c0 c1 a0 a1 = if c0 == c1 then a0 else a1
+e c0 c1 al ae ag =
+    case c0 `compare` c1 of
+        LT -> al
+        EQ -> ae
+        GT -> ag
 ```

-Takes two chars and two expressions.
-If the chars are equal, it returns the first expression.
-If the chars are not equal, it returns the second expression (Church encoding of Bools).
+Takes two chars and three expressions.
+If the first char is less than the second, return the first expression.
+If they are equal, return the second expression.
+If the first is greater than the second, return the third expression.